adamency/numen/README.md

 `dotool` requires permission to `/dev/uinput` to create the virtual input devices, and a udev rule grants this to users in group input.

-You could check the output of `groups` or just try:
+You could try:

     echo type hello | dotool

-If need be, you can run:
+and if need be, you can run:

+    sudo groupadd -f input
     sudo usermod -a -G input $USER

 and re-login and trigger the udev rule or just reboot.